 Letting go is hard to do especially when you are in the middle of your pain, grieving, and loss.
-When is it too soon to let go, when is letting go well overdue, everyone has an opinion when you are going through a divorce about what is right and wrong.
+When is it too soon to let go, and when is letting go well overdue, everyone has an opinion when you are going through a divorce about what is right and wrong.
 When I was going through my divorce people would say ‘you just need to let go.’
 But no one tells you how to let go or what that looks like and it does take time.
 But the sooner you work out how to let go, the better off you will be.

 Letting go is about clearly being able to visualise a new path for your life that is not influenced by the pain of a broken marriage or the anger and resentment toward your ex-partner who has left or not fulfilled their promise and commitment to you.
-We get married to the belief that the relationship will last forever.
-As part of that, we create a life together and we build dreams for a future with that person based on our belief that they will always be there.
+We get married with the belief that the relationship will last forever.
+As part of that, we create a life together and build dreams for a future with that person based on our belief that they will always be there.
 It is crushing when those dreams and beliefs come to an end.

 Moving forward and letting go during the separation and divorce process means we have to come to terms with the fact that the dreams and hopes that we had are no longer there.
 For me personally, the hardest thing was coming to this realisation and letting go of what I believed was meant to be.
-Once I realised that it was these beliefs that were holding me back, letting go became much easier.
+Once I realised that these beliefs were holding me back, letting go became much easier.

 When going through the divorce process it is easy to fall into the trap of creating more conflict by looking back and revisiting the past instead of dealing with the “here and now”.
-I see client’s fall into this trap all the time.
+I see clients fall into this trap all the time.
 The truth is though, that discussing or even thinking about all the wrongdoings in the relationship is not going to help you to resolve the issues at hand and move forward.
 Time wasted looking back will only prolong the divorce process and your healing process.

 It is common to push back because we believe that marriage should not be coming to an end.
-Letting go of the past and what you believe ‘should have been’ during the divorce process not only helps us to heal our hearts and focus on the future but it also enables us to focus on protecting our legal rights and entitlements.
+Letting go of the past and what you believe ‘should have been during the divorce process not only helps us to heal our hearts and focus on the future but also enables us to focus on protecting our legal rights and entitlements.